Need a flight home for Turkey Day? Data shows that time is running out for you to get a good deal on Thanksgiving flights.

 Look, flight prices are unpredictable – they're constantly changing, minute-by-minute.
 Just like there's no best day to book flights, there's no ironclad rule on how far in advance you should book no matter when or where you're traveling.
 But Google Flights has some solid data based on crunching five years of airfare that backs us up here.

 That data shows that the lowest prices for Thanksgiving are typically found 36 to 74 days before departure, with prices generally bottoming out about 52 days beforehand.
-You guessed it: We're in the middle of that sweet spot as we speak.
-And if the data holds true, prices could shoot back up by mid-October … if not sooner.

 At the very least, we'd urge you to set a Google Flights Price Alert for your Thanksgiving travel plans – and do it right now – so you get an alert when prices drop or increase.
 That could give you a critical heads up on when it's time to book flights.